eoscostarica/eosjs-camel-api/readme.md

 ## About EOS Costa Rica

-EOS Blockchain is aiming to become a decentralized operating system which can support large-scale decentralized applications.

-EOS Costa Rica supports the EOS.io community by maintaining and contributing to open source initiatives, meetups and workshops.

-We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable Internet resources to meet such an important challenge.
+We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable internet resources to meet such an important challenge.

+EOS Costa Rica supports the EOSIO community by maintaining and contributing to open source initiatives, meetups and workshops.

 [eoscostarica.io](https://eoscostarica.io)